steff880/MS4-theDOM/README.md

 ## Strategy
 ### Owner Goals
-- Be able to create a welcoming and easy to navigate site.
+- Be able to create a welcoming and easy-to-navigate site.
 - Be able to, as an admin, Add, Edit, or Delete Courses.
 - Allow users to search the database for courses.
 - Allow users to filter through courses, by selecting a category.